The MusicFest Venues

 The Sunset shows at the Stoker bar are just a quick gondola ride away.
 After you travel up the mountain on Steamboat’s updated world-class gondola, let intimate song swaps and acoustic performances usher in breathtaking sunset views of the mountain as you enjoy a bite to eat.
 The experience serves as a perfect cap to a long day on the slopes and a toast to the beginning of all the evening festivities The MusicFest has to offer.

-The MusicFest Cabin at Timber and Torch
+The MusicFest Cabin at Timber & Torch

 Fans who have been coming to The MusicFest over the last three decades know just how much the festival has grown and developed.
 And that includes evolutions to the beloved venue where it all began.
 When festival founder John Dickson first traveled to different ski areas in the ’80s looking for the perfect spot for his novel idea, “Buddy’s Run” was just a cozy little bar resting at the foot of Mount Werner.
 The spot served as one of two venues during the original MusicFest.
 Eventually Buddy’s Run changed to Bear River—the name by which most previous patrons will probably recognize this legendary spot that has hosted some of America’s greatest songwriters and newcomers alike.
 After a multimillion-dollar renovation effort from Steamboat Ski & Resort Corporation, Bear River became Timber and Torch, featuring an all-new interior and a lot more space.
 A venue by any other name would sound just as sweet.